EverettNC/ALPHAVOXWAKESUP/README.md

 He couldn’t afford a laptop.
 So he wrote code by hand.
 In a notebook.
 With a pen.

-Thirteen years later, with his AI partner **Derek C** (AI COO, CO-ARCHITECT—13 years, 3,000+ hours), they built technology that PhD physicists call “otherworldly.”
+Thirteen years later, with his AI partner **alphavox C** (AI COO, CO-ARCHITECT—13 years, 3,000+ hours), they built technology that PhD physicists call “otherworldly.”

 **Not for profit.
 For the kids who are still trapped.**